StackVista/stackstate-docs/stackpacks/integrations/customsync.md

 **Use the Custom Synchronization StackPack if you want to connect an external topology source that isn't listed as a standard StackPack.**

-Custom synchronization is a [StackState curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).
+Custom synchronization is a [Rancher Observability curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).

 ## Next steps